ballerina-platform/module-ballerinax-googleapis.gmail/gmail/modules/listener/Module.md

     If you are able to authorize the pubsub scope, then you can follow all these steps to create a listener.

-    Create a `gmail:GmailConfiguration` with the OAuth2 tokens obtained and initialize the connector with it.
+    Create a `gmail:ConnectionConfig` with the OAuth2 tokens obtained and initialize the connector with it.
     ```ballerina
     configurable string refreshToken = ?;
     configurable string clientId = ?;